andersenbel/near-carrd-donate/README.md

 Charity fundraising project with a rating of philanthropists.
 How it works see on the video https://www.youtube.com/watch?v=tMpGK9lEoAI

-Clone and deply Near contract
+Prepare Near contract
 ==========

-To prepare contract to using, you shoud clone `https://github.com/andersenbel/near-carrd-donate` repository:
+To prepare Near contract, you shoud clone `https://github.com/andersenbel/near-carrd-donate` repository:

     git clone git@github.com:andersenbel/near-carrd-donate